Digital Millennium Copyright Act: Abuse of takedown notice

 The use of DMCA-enabled takedown notices has been raised for a number of services that allow users to provide content.
 Early concerns were focused on peer-to-peer file sharing services such as BitTorrent.
 Such services grew after Napster was sued by several music industry groups in A&M Records, Inc. v.
 Napster, Inc. (2001) which ruled that Napster was liable for enabling copyright infringement under the DMCA since they maintained central servers that tracked file sharing; by switching to the peer-to-peer model, these new services avoided this possible legality.
 However, some still saw legal challenges, such as MGM Studios, Inc. v.
 Grokster, Ltd. (2005) based on the fact they were operated commercially and promoted the ability to share copyrighted works.
 Non-commercial and open-source peer-to-peer services were able to survive from these case laws, leading entertainment groups to deploy software on the services to track downloads, and subsequently attempted to serve takedown notices and sue users on the services for copyright violations under the DMCA since around 2003.
 However, many of these methods were imprecise, leading to a number of false accusations at users.

+Investigative news site Project Brazen stated that, shortly after publishing a story on 10 October 2023, an account was created on blogging site Tumblr that republished the content of their story and backdated it to 8 October 2023, two days before their article came out.
+Following a copyright infringement complaint filed on legal archive Lumen and without checking the veracity of the source, Google delisted the Project Brazen article.